exogen/graphql-markdown/README.md

   `console.log`.
 - **`skipTableOfContents`**: When set, rendering of "Table of contents" section is skipped.
+- **`tocFieldTypes`**: An array of type names whose table of contents entry will be expanded to link to individual fields in a nested list.
 - **`headingLevel`**: The initial level at which to render Markdown headings in the output, defaults to 1.
 Use this if you are using `updateSchema` to embed the output in a larger document with other sections.